This section deals with appealing First-tier Tribunal refusals at the Upper Tribunal.

 Usually, an application to the First-tier Tribunal for permission to appeal at the Upper Tribunal is decided on the papers, without an oral hearing.

-If you are in the UK, you must submit your application for permission within 14 days of the date on the written dismissal of your appeal from the First-tier Tribunal.
+If you are in the UK, you must submit your application for permission within 14 days of the date the written dismissal of your appeal from the First-tier Tribunal was sent to you.

-If you are outside of the UK, the time limit is 28 days.
+If you are outside of the UK, the time limit is 28 days from the date of postage.

 There is currently no fee to appeal to the Upper Tribunal.